William J. Ryan, Jr.

 A Saco Native serving in his third terms representing Senate District 5, which includes the communities of Buxton, Dayton, Old Orchard Beach, Saco and a part of Biddeford.
 He previously served six terms on the House of Representatives and an additional term as State Senator.
 Senator Hobbins is a practicing attorney and the founding member of a firm in Saco.
 A lifelong sports enthusiast, Hobbins played high school basketball at Thornton Academy and played college basketball for St. Michael's College.
 He lives in Saco with his wife Donna and their three children.

 Began his career in insurance following his graduation from Siena College.
-He first worked at the Travelers in Hartford,Ct. where he handled a number of executive assignments over more than two decades with that company.
-In 1993, John moved to Maine accepting the position of President and CEO of MEMIC which now insures approximately 65% of the commercial workers compensation market in Maine.
-In 2001, he expanded the reach of this company with the creation of MEMIC Indemnity of New Hampshire which is licensed in 45 states and the combined entity is now the 5th largest workers compensation company in New England.
-John has been very active in his industry serving on many Boards, nationally and internationally, and also has been a major supporter of several not for profit organizations through Maine.
+He first worked at The Travelers where he handled a number of executive assignments over more than two decades.
+In 1993, John moved to Maine accepting the position of President and CEO of the start-up company, MEMIC.
+Today, MEMIC insures approximately 65 percent of the commercial workers compensation market in Maine.
+In 2001, John led an expansion of the company beyond Maine's borders.
+Today, The MEMIC Group holds more than a billion dollars in assets and is licensed across the country.
+The company maintains offices from Maine to Florida.
+John has been active in his industry serving on many boards, nationally and internationally.
+He is also has been a major supporter of nonprofit organizations in Maine, several of which have recognized his contributions to the community.
+Most notably, he was recognized by the Pine Tree Council of the Boy Scouts with the Distinguished Citizen Award, and by Junior Achievement of Maine as an inductee into the Maine Business Hall of Fame.

 Rowland T. Moriarty

-Founder and president of NR&C Company, a Portland, Maine based research firm.
+Founder and president of NR&C Company, a Sausalito, CA based research firm.
 Ken is a graduate of Portland High School, Union College and the University of Tulsa School of Law.
-His favorite Celtic player is Ray Allen.
-Ken currently resides in Falmouth with his wife, Stacy, and their two children Zoe and Alexander.
+His favorite Celtic player is Brandon Bass.
+Ken currently resides in Mill, Valley, CA with his wife, Stacy, and their three children Zoe, Alexander and Max.

 Theodore V. West